flipperdevices/flipperzero-firmware/docs/conf-file_description.md

 **Default value:** `0`

-**Description:** Token hashing algorithm to be used to generate TOTP code.
+**Description:** Token hashing algorithm to be used to generate OTP code.
 If you don't know which one to use - use `0`.

 * `0` - `SHA1`
 * `1` - `SHA256`